-The AACPS Ethics Panel is charged with devising, receiving, and maintaining all ethics forms generated by school system regulations; providing advisory opinions on ethics matters, making determinations as to complaints filed by any person alleging violations of regulations; referring findings regarding complaints and other enforcement matters to the Board for action; and conducting an information program regarding the purposes and application of regulations.
+The AACPS Ethics Panel is charged with devising, receiving, and maintaining all ethics forms generated by school system policies and regulations; providing advisory opinions on ethics matters, making determinations as to complaints filed by any person alleging violations of policie or regulations; referring findings regarding complaints and other enforcement matters to the Board for action; and conducting an information program regarding the purposes and application of regulations.

 The panel meets annually unless more frequent meetings are required.
 All meetings are open to the public, but a portion of any meeting may be closed in accordance with the Maryland Open Meetings Act.